7 Fitness Hacks For People With Busy Schedules

-6. Try Interval Training
+6. Perform Short, Intense Exercises With Interval Training

 One of the most accessible forms of interval training is interval walking.
 In one recent study, a group of middle aged adults practiced interval walking for 30 minutes a day over a five month period.
 Each 30 minute session consisted of five “sets” of fast walking for three minutes, followed by slow walking for three minutes.
 A control group simply walked at a steady, medium pace for 30 minutes.
 At the end of the study, the interval walkers showed significant improvements in their aerobic fitness, leg strength, and blood-pressure measurements, while the control group showed hardly any improvements.

 7. Find Ways To Reward Yourself

 If exercise feels like punishment, you may need to bribe yourself.
 The trick is to think of something you want to do that feels like a reward, and then make yourself earn it.
 For instance, if you’re craving a treat from the coffee shop across town, challenge yourself to walk there.
 If you’ve got a favorite show that you want to binge, set up an exercise bike in front of the TV, and make it a rule that you can only watch while pedaling.
 Since the benefits of exercise aren't immediate, it helps to have some instant gratification in the equation.